TheDJZiegler/hacktoberfest-roll-call/README.md

 `git checkout -b branch-name`

+Substitute `branch-name' with a descriptive name for your branch.

-### 5. Create the following changes:
+### 5. The following changes are necessary to be an acceptable PR:
-Make the following changes:
+*Make the following changes:
-Create a new file in the *assets* directory and name it (github-name).js In this file, you must include:
+Create a new file in the *assets* directory and name it username.js (where username is your GitHub Username) In this file, you must include:
 ~~~
-        export const github-username = {
+        export const username = {
-            "name": "your-name",
+            "name": "First Last",
             "gif": "url of favorite gif", // using gif link on https://giphy.com/
             "skills": "languages you know",
             "github": "https://github.com/your-github-profile-url"
         }
-        export default *github-username*
+        export default username
 ~~~

-For example, here is what is listed in my file, thedjziegler.js:
+For example, since my username is @thedjziegler, I created the file thedjziegler.js
 ~~~
         export const thedjziegler = {
-            "name": "Danny Z",
+            "name": "Danny Ziegler",
             "gif": "https://media.giphy.com/media/lp3GUtG2waC88/giphy.gif", // using the gif link itself
             "skills": "Java, Javascript, Python",
             "github": "https://github.com/TheDJZiegler"
         }
+        export default thedjziegler
 ~~~

-Don't forget to include your file in the assets/index.js file
+Don't forget to include your file at the end of the assets/index.js file
 ~~~
         export * from './thedjziegler'

+        ...
-        export * from './github-name'
+        export * from './username'
 ~~~

 We are all done with our changes!
-If you want to see the results, run the following commands:

-`npm install`

-`npm start`

-### 6. Stage the changes in your branch:
+### 6. Stage the changes in your branch with the command:

 `git add .`

-### 6. Commit your changes to the **Pull-Request**
+### 6. Commit your changes to the *Pull-Request* with a descriptive message using the command:

-`git commit -m "description of the changes"`
+`git commit -m "my first hacktoberfest"`

-### 7. Push your changes to the **Pull-Request**
+### 7. Push your changes to the *Pull-Request* with the command:

 `git push origin name-of-the-repo`

-### 8. Go to the main repo on GitHub, a green button will appear with:
+### 8. Go to the repository on GitHub, a green button will appear with:

 `NEW PULL REQUEST`

-Add a descriptive message that is relevant to the name of your branch
+Add a descriptive message that is relevant to the name of your branch.

+This may be a good time to review the [Code of Conduct](do.co/hacktoberconduct).

-## 9. Push the button to create your first Hacktoberfest **Pull-Request** !!
+## 9. Push the button to submit your first Hacktoberfest *Pull-Request* !!